seanbelke/Tic-Tac-Toe/README.md

 ### How to run the game

-Start the game by running the file gamecontroller.rb in the terminal with
+Start the game by running the file tictactoe.rb in the terminal with

-`ruby gamecontroller.rb`
+`ruby tictactoe.rb`

 ### References